GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

    2. **Developer Policies**:

-      Developers can create Virtual Machines within limit.
-Below is the example of attribute-based access control(ABAC) where we are authorizing user access based on `id_token.limit`.
+      Developers can create Virtual Machines within limits.
+Below is an example of attribute-based access control(ABAC) where we are authorizing user access based on `id_token.limit`.

       ```js
       @id("LimitDeveloperCreateAccess")